Lilly Ledbetter Act: Everything You Need to Know

 A Perfect Storm

 The facts behind the Supreme Court's decision in Ledbetter, appear to be the perfect conditions for civil rights reformation of civil law and employment law.
 The federal legislative reform to ultimately result from the EEOC claim by Ledbetter, initiated a shift in legal interpretation.
 The legislative rule implementation goes beyond reversal of Supreme Court decision.
 The Lilly Ledbetter Fair Pay Act remapped the playing field for employees who had suffered wage disparity under the former rules.

 If you have inquiries about employment law, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.